NIF-au/imagetrove/README.md

 For the purposes of testing you can use a plain ```http``` callback URL, but for production you need a ```https``` callback.
 So this means signed certificates.

+Place your ssh public key in the file authorized_keys if you want easier connection to the container:

+    # In the imagetrove directory...
+    cat ~/.ssh/id_rsa.pub > authorized_keys
+    chmod 600 authorized_keys

 ## Build the ImageTrove container

     sudo docker build -t='user/imagetrove' .